 Ida Sherman Jenne (Mrs. F. R. Clarence Jenne of Hartford, Connecticut), collected funds, and with them had made from the archives in Ottawa, Canada, a list of the U.S. prisoners in the War of 1812.
 A copy of this valuable record was presented by Mrs. Jenne to the library.

-The library is indebted to the late Rear old and rare books on naval subjects and a collection of naval registers, naval tracts and other works which constitute the rarest sets of U.S. naval publications in existence.
+The library is indebted to the late Rear Admiral George Henry Preble for his generous donation of hundreds of old and rare books on naval subjects and a collection of naval registers, naval tracts and other works, which constitute the rarest sets of U.S. naval publications in existence.
 These have seemed in many cases to supply information for biographies of naval officers and for historical data not otherwise obtainable.
 Admiral Preble wrote History of the Flag of the United States of America ...
 (Boston, MA: A. Williams and Co., 1880), and The First Cruise of the United States Frigate Essex (Salem, MA: Essex Institue, 1870).
 He collected the data for a History of the United States Navy-Yard, Portsmouth, N.H.
 (Washington, DC: Government Printing Office, 1892) while on duty there.
 This manuscript, with photographs, is in the Navy Department Library.

 Captain Nathan Sargent, USN, who served as Naval Attaché in several foreign countries, presented the library with many valuable old works, especially those of Italy and Spain.

 Rear Admiral Samuel Rhodes Franklin, Rear Admiral William Ledyard Rodgers, Rear Admiral William Wirt Kimball, Captain William Frederick Halsey, Captain Charles March, Commander Byron McCandless, and other officers of the United States have presented valuable books to the library.